rashok8/Vector-Addition-using-GPU-Kernel-function-CUDA-Memory/README.md

     double *C = (double*)malloc(bytes);
 ```

-Now we allocate memory on the GPU for arrays d\_A, d\_B, and d\_C (these variables are prefixed with "d_" to distinguish them as "device variables", but they can be named differently):
+ Allocating memory on the GPU for arrays d\_A, d\_B, and d\_C (these variables are prefixed with "d_" to distinguish them as "device variables", but they can be named differently):

 ```c
     // Allocate memory for arrays d_A, d_B, and d_C on device